PHofmannn/Online-Review/README.md

 This thesis makes the following contributions:

+1. **Impact of Product Type on Review Helpfulness**
-Assessing the impact of product type on the helpfulness of reviews.
+   - Analyze how different product types affect the perceived helpfulness of reviews.

+2. **Classification Approaches**
-Investigating classification approaches for predicting review helpfulness, specifically using XGBoost and Logistic Regression.
+   - Implement and compare classification models for predicting review helpfulness:
+     - `XGBoost`
+     - `Logistic Regression`

+3. **Feature Importance Analysis**
-Conducting SHAP value analysis to evaluate the importance of different features in products.
+   - Perform SHAP value analysis to evaluate the importance of various review features across product types.

-In the following are some of the important findings:

 # 📈 Key Figures & Visualizations